 “Our goal is to become more than just a place to buy food in the neighborhood, but to truly be a #community partner once our doors are open.” -Jared P., Store Team Leader at Boulder Table Mesa #TeamWFM

 Read Jared’s whole story ➡ https://t.co/Rv9fRAhO5r#hiring #jobsearch pic.twitter.com/HfXYGIbcb1

 — Whole Foods Market Careers (@WFMcareers) January 21, 2021

 Whole Foods Market became successful because they made their stores larger and more like conventional grocery stores compared to all other health food stores at the time.
 Then as healthy eating became more mainstream, they were able to grow to fit the demand.

 “You know, John, I see you have got a pretty good business here, but it looks to me — I looked at all the stores — like you are a just a bunch of hippies and you are just selling food to other hippies, and I don’t think that is a very big market.”

-That was what a venture capitalist told founder and CEO John Mackey (back in the day) when he was trying to raise more capital.
+That was what a venture capitalist told founder and former CEO John Mackey (back in the day) when he was trying to raise more capital.

 I’ll mention a few reasons why it became successful early on.